During 40 years as a trial lawyer, I saw time and again that the reason for many of my clients’ problems was sloppy, ineffective communication.

 My copywriting work has included everything from sales to content - articles to press releases to case studies to website copy.

-Forty years representing professional service providers and business owners taught me a lot of languages, and that clarity and precision are important in all of them.
+Forty years representing professional service providers and business owners taught me a lot of languages.
+Clarity and precision are important in all of them.

 So, what are you waiting for?